Just a few years ago, I was a mess.

 After many years of introspection, I finally came to admit that my "introversion" wasn't just me being introverted.
 It was deeper than that, and it was a real problem with many layers.

 These days, I still prefer being alone in my own company, but I'm also happy to go out on social calls when they come up.
 It's no longer a battle between "staying home" and "going out"—they're both great and they both bring me lots of joy.

 How did I get here?
 Are you feeling stuck like I was just a few years ago?
 Do you stay in all the time but feel guilty about it?
-What’s that all about?
+What's that all about?
 Let's explore this in a bit more depth!